Last Updated on February 24, 2022 by rudyooms

 Some time ago I showed you the options you have to block the administrative tools like CMD and Regedit.
 Within the latest Windows 10 Insider Preview 20185 I noticed a new ADMX file

-So? it looks like we can finally block the Cmd and Regedit by configuring a CSP, right?
+Looking at the picture above it looks like we can finally block the Cmd and Regedit by configuring a CSP, right?
+That’s nice, really nice.
+Let’s try them out shall we?

 I can imagine when you are deploying this Policy on Windows 10 Pro devices, it could be a problem as Windows 10 Pro licensed device doesn’t accept all the settings you can configure in Intune.